gosiamaria/Board-Games-Reviews-API/myREADME.md

 The intention of this project was to mimic the building of a real world backend service (such as reddit) which should provide this information to the front end architecture.

+This API is written using:
+- `Node.js`
+- `PostgreSQL` to create the database
+- `jest`, `jest-sorted` and `supertest` for testing purposes

-It demonstrates the knowledge on:
+It aims to demonstrate the knowledge on:

 - `Callback functions`,
 - `RESTful endpoints`,